Autumn call is now closed – thank you to all who applied!

 • Markku Turunen, Tampere University – Human-Computer Interaction, Multimodal Interaction, Pervasive Computing, Mobile Application, Spoken Interaction

-• Minna van Gerven, University of Helsinki – Comparative Welfare States and Systems, Social Security, Reconciliation of Work and Family, Digitalization and Automation, Adoption, Use and Acceptance of Technologies, Policy Process, Collaborative Governance
+• Minna van Gerven, University of Helsinki – Comparative Welfare States and Systems, Social Security, Reconciliation of Work and Family, Digitalization and Automation, Adoption, Use and Acceptance of Technologies, Policy Process, Collaborative Governance (PhD student from the spring call)

 • Ward van Zoonen, University of Jyväskylä – Emergent Work, Datafication, Technology Use, Employee Wellbeing

-• Lauri Viitasaari, Aalto University – Stochastic Partial Differential Equations, Mathematical Statistics, Finance
+• Lauri Viitasaari, Aalto University – Stochastic Partial Differential Equations, Mathematical Statistics, Finance (PhD student from the spring call)

 • Mikko Villi, University of Jyväskylä – Media, Digital Culture, Online Journalism